 Bent’s Old Fort was a significant fur trading post isolated on Colorado’s eastern plains.
 The adobe style fort operated for sixteen years as a main stop on the Santa Fe Trail.

-Guided tours are offered throughout the year, several times a day.
+As a hot spot along the national scenic trail, Bent’s Old Fort Guided served a myriad of people.
+Today, ttours are offered throughout the year, several times a day.
 You’re also welcome to walk around the fort and go in the rooms at your leisure.
 Pets are welcome, but not in the rooms.

 National Historic Site